oscarhibbert/telegram-jobalerter/readme.md

 2. Navigate to the app directory ```$ cd jobalerter-app```

-3. Install all deps using pipenv ```$ cd pipenv install```
+3. Install all dependencies using pipenv ```$ cd pipenv install```

 ## Configuration

-1. Create a free Airtable account [here](https://airtable.com/signup)
+1. Create a free Airtable account [here](https://airtable.com/signup).

-2. Create a new base, table & view.
+2. Create a new Airtable base, table & view.
 See [here](https://support.airtable.com/hc/en-us/articles/360021518753-Getting-started-starting-with-the-base-ics). * See below for field information. **Special attention to search count field**.

 3. Create a Telegram bot.
 See [here](https://sarafian.github.io/low-code/2020/03/24/create-private-telegram-chatbot.html). * No need to read further than 'disable joining groups'.

-4. Create an environment variable file in the application directory with the following config:
+4. Create an environment variable ```.env``` file in the application directory with the following config:

 ```
 # 1. Airtable connection & base configuration